 - Speakers are noticeable louder

-It would be wrong to look at the iPhone 8 Plus’ screen, see a 5.5-inch Full HD display, and assume nothing has changed.
+It would be wrong to look at the iPhone 8 Plus' screen, see a 5.5-inch Full HD display, and assume nothing changed from the year before.
+Our review digs deeper than the specs sheet.

 In terms of size and resolution, that’s true, but it's missing a big point: the upgrades to the color reproduction and temperature.

-These are things you won’t really notice day to day, but move to another model of phone and you’ll probably lament their loss.
+These are things you won't really notice day to day, but move to an older iPhone model and you'll probably lament their loss.

 While it’s not the sharpest screen on the market, the fact that the display feels so close to the glass really gives it some pop, and the colors are strong and vivid without being overpowering.